 - Protect the Arctic Environment and Conserve Arctic Natural Resources Protecting the unique and changing environment of the Arctic is a central goal of U.S. policy.
 Supporting actions will promote healthy, sustainable, and resilient ecosystems over the long term, supporting a full range of ecosystem services.
 This effort will be risk-based and proceed on the basis of best available information.
-The United States in the Arctic will assess and monitor the status of ecosystems and the risks of climate change and other stressors to prepare for and respond effectively to environmental challenges. - Use Integrated Arctic Management to Balance Economic Development, Environmental Protection, and Cultural Values Natural resource management will be based on a comprehensive understanding of environmental and cultural sensitivities in the
+The United States in the Arctic will assess and monitor the status of ecosystems and the risks of climate change and other stressors to prepare for and respond effectively to environmental challenges. - Use Integrated Arctic Management to Balance Economic Development, Environmental Protection, and Cultural Values Natural resource management will be based on a comprehensive understanding of environmental and cultural sensitivities in the region, and address expectations for future infrastructure needs and other development-related trends.
+This endeavor can promote unity of effort and provide the basis for sensible infrastructure and other resource management decisions in the Arctic.
+We will emphasize science-informed decisionmaking and integration of economic, environmental, and cultural values.
+We will also advance coordination among Federal departments and agencies and collaboration with partners engaged in Arctic stewardship activities. - Increase Understanding of the Arctic through Scientific Research and Traditional Knowledge Proper stewardship of the Arctic requires understanding of how the environment is changing, and such understanding will be based on a holistic earth system approach.
+Vast areas of the Arctic Ocean are unexplored, and we lack much of the basic

-&lt;sup>341 A footnote in the document at this point states: "Much of this work is already underway including efforts under Executive Order 12501 (Arctic Research), Executive Order 13547 (Stewardship of the Ocean, Our Coasts, and the Great Lakes), and Executive Order 13580 (Interagency Working Group on Coordination of Domestic Energy Development and Permitting in Alaska).
+&lt;sup>339 A footnote in the document at this point states: "Much of this work is already underway including efforts under Executive Order 12501 (Arctic Research), Executive Order 13547 (Stewardship of the Ocean, Our Coasts, and the Great Lakes), and Executive Order 13580 (Interagency Working Group on Coordination of Domestic Energy Development and Permitting in Alaska).
 Entities under these Executive Orders are developing partnerships with Federal, state, local, tribal, territorial, public and private sector partners to ensure that natural resource decisions in the Arctic integrate economic, environmental, and cultural interests of the Nation."